TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/ruby/index.md

 {% endraw %}

-Capitalize in Ruby was written by:
+[Capitalize](https://sampleprograms.io/projects/capitalize) in [Ruby](https://sampleprograms.io/languages/ruby) was written by:

 - Couraxe

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution